The Industrial Commons is a 501(c)(3) nonprofit rebuilding a diverse working class based on locally-rooted wealth.

 Molly is a native of Morganton, NC where she continues to work and raise her family.
 After attending Duke University she returned home to teach in the public school system.
 She then worked for the Center for Participatory Change organizing economic development initiatives across rural Western NC in a response to the need for fair livelihoods.
 In 2008 she founded Opportunity Threads, currently the largest, US based worker-owned, cut and sew facility.
 She also co-founded the Carolina Textile District in 2013, a strategic value chain supporting the resurgence of textiles across the Carolinas.
 In 2015 she co-founded The Industrial Commons to support industrial workers and worker-owned conversions across her region.
 Molly serves on the national board of the Democracy at Work Institute (DAWI).
 She loves being with her family and, when she has time, she likes to play the fiddle.

 Sara is the project manager at Burke Development Inc. and the co-director of the Carolina Textile District.
 She graduated from the University of North Carolina at Chapel Hill and worked in marketing and public relations before returning to her hometown of Morganton, NC, to plant roots and start a family.
 She has worked in economic and community development for five years, focusing much of this time on place-based initiatives that grow local wealth.
-She enjoys being out in the woods, camping or hiking, and spending time with her husband and two kids.
+She enjoys being out in the woods, camping or hiking, and spending time with her husband, dogs and two kids.

 Franzi has been an independent business owner in Asheville, North Carolina for 15 years and is a co-owner of Hip Replacements clothing store.
 She is the founder and director of the Asheville Grown Business Alliance and the Love Asheville, Go Local Campaign that promotes the independent spirit of Asheville through design, community networking and public events.
 Under her leadership, Asheville’s alliance has the participation of over 430 local businesses and has created a remarkable level of community-wide awareness and engagement in support of the local economy.
 Through her work, nationally, with Project Equity and locally with us, she's helping businesses transition ownership to the employees and increase democracy in the workplace.
 She loves gardening and long, slow jogs in the mountains.